viv92/rl-minigrid/README.md

 # rl-minigrid
-trying out all of reinforcement learning on the minigrid environment
+trying out RL on the minigrid environment